infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 3. Add a `useState` hook to store and set search values (we'll use these in the next step)

-4. Let's make our SelectField compoennt used on the profile screen searchable by passing in the new property.
+4. Let's make our SelectField component used on the profile screen searchable by passing in the new property.

 ### Add Search Header to Bottom Sheet Modal